 Everyone tastes are different, so take a look and see what you think.
 There are so many places to eat in the local area - you will be spoilt for choice.
 There is a more extensive list of places to eat in our cottage welcome folder.

 All of the below are within a 15 minute drive and give you an idea on what is available before your visit.
 We are always happy to try and make suggestions if you need!

 THE BULLS HEAD - Monyash – 2 miles – DE45 1JH – 01629 812372

-Situated on the perimeter edge of the village green within the pretty village of Monyash, The Bulls Head is popular with locals and tourists alike.
+Situated on the perimeter edge of the village green within the pretty village of Monyash.
 You can sit in either the bar or restaurant area and the menu consists of superb pub food.
-Generally the portions are very large – fantastic for those with a larger appetite!
+Generally the portions are very generous – fantastic for those with a larger appetite!
 A real favourite of ours.

 THE COCK AND PULLET - Sheldon – 2 miles – DE45 1QS – 01629 814292

-This is another option for a pub walk from the door (see Walks from the Door Leaflet).
-A classic, local village pub, it provides both bar snacks and a full menu.
-A cosy pub serving simple, honest pub food.
-This is one of our favourite traditional pub in the area.
-The pub has a pool table and darts board too.
+This is another option for a pub walk from the door A cosy pub serving simple, honest pub food.
+This is one of our favourite traditional pubs in the area.
 Look out (and listen out!) for the clocks

 PIEDANIELS - Bakewell - 2 miles – DE45 1BX - 01629 812687

 A classic French restaurant with a French chef Eric and his wife Christiana.
 The menu and the food are excellent.
 If you are looking for a special place to eat, this is the place for you.
 They offer a lunchtime and evening midweek set menu which is excellent value for money for the type of food served.
 We love it here for a special occasion!

 THE PEACOCK - Bakewell - 2 miles – DE45 1DS - 01629 813635